Chatham executes first Freddie Mac SOFR interest rate cap

 As the largest independent hedging advisor in the commercial real estate market, Chatham’s reputation and extensive market presence put us in a unique position to begin advising clients, Agencies, law firms, and cap providers on the critical considerations of these new requirements from the onset of the announcements.
 We have had numerous conversations centered on helping these stakeholders understand the differences between SOFR and LIBOR, the basis risk between the two indices, the new escrow mechanics, the cap pricing differences between the two indices, and (in the case of Freddie Mac financings), the pros and cons of hedging a SOFR-based loan with a LIBOR-based cap.
 Because the SOFR derivatives market is in its infancy compared to LIBOR, SOFR-based caps can cost more given the reduced liquidity in the SOFR cap market, as evidenced by the indicative pricing below.
 However, documentation terms that Freddie currently requires on LIBOR caps for SOFR loans may impact their cost, making SOFR caps the more affordable option.

-If contemplating a SOFR-indexed financing, please reach out to your Chatham contact to evaluate the merits of various cap structures based on your specific financing situation.
+We'll answer your questions and help evaluate the merits of various cap structures based on your specific financing situation.

 Chatham Hedging Advisors, LLC (CHA) is a subsidiary of Chatham Financial Corp. and provides hedge advisory, accounting and execution services related to swap transactions in the United States.
 CHA is registered with the Commodity Futures Trading Commission (CFTC) as a commodity trading advisor and is a member of the National Futures Association (NFA); however, neither the CFTC nor the NFA have passed upon the merits of participating in any advisory services offered by CHA.
 For further information, please visit chathamfinancial.com/legal-notices.